 - The remuneration should adhere to the “grandparent principle”, i.e. all changes in the employee’s remuneration are to be approved by the supervisor of the manager proposing the change.

 Fixed cash salary

 The fixed cash salary component is reviewed annually and is the basis on which the variable cash salary is calculated.

 Variable cash salary

-See document "Guidelines for Remuneration and Long-term variable Remuneration" for a report on the program for long-term variable remuneration and variable cash salary.
+See document "Guidelines for Remuneration and Long-term variable Remuneration" for a report on the programs for long-term variable remuneration and variable cash salary.

 Monitoring and evaluating

-For monitoring and evaluation of on-going, and during the year completed, programs concerning variable salary and of the current remuneration structure and levels of remuneration, see document "Evaluation according to the Corporate Governance Code".
+For monitoring and evaluation of remuneration according to the Swedish Code of Corporate Governance of on-going, and during the year completed, programs concerning variable salary and of the current remuneration structure and levels of remuneration, see document "Evaluation of Remuneration according to the Corporate Governance Code".